 Progress state by state

-While there may not be a clear path forward to advance gun safety legislation at the federal level, one thing is clear: people are not waiting around for federal action to address gun safety.
+While there may not be a clear path forward to advance gun safety legislation at the federal level, one thing is clear: Americans are not waiting around for federal action to address gun safety.
 Lawmakers understand that inaction in the wake of tragedy is no longer acceptable, and state legislatures are responding to the demands of Americans to take action to save lives from gun violence.

 Since the mass shooting at Marjory Stoneman Douglas High School in Parkland on February 14, states across the country have been identifying concrete steps and passing legislation to protect Americans from gun violence and make our communities safer places to live, work, and play.